Karaikal: Education

-According to the 2001 Census, Karaikal has literacy rate of 83%.
-There is a wide network of Educational Institutions right from the Elementary level to Collegiate level in Karaikal region.
+According to the 2011 Census, Karaikal has literacy rate of 87.1%.
+There is a wide network of educational institutions right from elementary level to collegiate level in the Karaikal region.

 Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) was established in Karaikal in 2016 with an initial intake of 50 students.
 The students are selected through entrance exams conducted nationwide.

+Vinayaka Mission’s Medical College & Hospital, Karaikal is a private medical college under VMRF-DU with a 590-bed teaching hospital in Karaikal, Puducherry.
+Parent university VMRF-DU holds NAAC ‘A’ accreditation.
+In NIRF 2024, VMRF-DU is in the 151–200 band among universities (and 89th in Pharmacy).
+Highlights: 150 MBBS seats in NMC’s 2024–25 matrix; hospital is NABH Entry-Level (PEH-2019-0707) and the central lab is NABL-accredited (ISO 15189).

 National Institute of Technology Puducherry was established in Karaikal in 2010.
 The students are admitted based on Joint Entrance Examination – Main entrance exam score.